xStarbound/xStarbound/doc/lua/projectile.md

 #### `void` projectile.processAction(`Json` action)

 Immediately performs the specified action.
-Action should be specified in a format identical to a single entry in e.g. actionOnReap in the projectile's configuration.
+Action should be specified in a format identical to a single entry in, e.g., `"actionOnReap"` in the projectile's configuration.
 This function will not properly perform rendering actions as they will not be networked.

 ---

 #### 'void' projectile.setReferenceVelocity(Maybe<`Vec2F`> velocity)

-Sets the projectile's reference velocity (a base velocity to which movement is relative)
+Sets the projectile's reference velocity (a base velocity to which movement is relative).